 “It isn’t easy being all alone because you’re not a follower, ain’t it?”

 I smiled and nodded my head in agreement and reminisced.

-“Yeah…I can still remember the day he came on the news and announced it.
+“Yeah…I can still remember the day that asshole came on the news and announced it.
 I was in disbelief then and even more now that they’ve actually gone through with it.
-They own everyone now and they can’t even see it.
+They own everyone now and it’s like they can’t even see it.
 American’s have become property right beneath each other’s noses…”